top of page

 The Wizards' War

-The story of Húr, the Lord of Shadows, dates back to the period known as the Time Before the First Era of Anahkólion.
-Although the Lord of Shadows became known during the Time of Chaos and the Time of Shadows in Ernt-nador, in reality, his story and existence begin many Eras earlier in Anahkólion.
-To understand who he is and why the powerful Lord of Shadows is able to control creatures of darkness and other beasts that dwell in the depths of the worlds, or even to comprehend his immeasurable hatred for the gods, wizards, and men, it is necessary to travel many Eras to understand how, why, and under what circumstances he was conceived.
-It relates to the existence and nature of his father and the origin and lineage of his mother, and the fate she had.
-And all of this leads to The Lord of Darkness and "The Origin of Evil."
-The current story of The Lord of Shadows will be revealed in BOOK II - THE SECRET OF THE THREE STARS, but mainly in BOOK III - THE RETURN OF SHADOWS.
-However, his origin will already be presented in THE LORD OF DARKNESS - THE ORIGIN OF EVIL, later this year on The Wizards' War platform.
-Here, we will bring important passages that will contribute to the understanding of the origin and emergence of the Lord of Shadows.
+The story of Húr, the Lord of Shadows, dates back to the period known as Before the First Era of Anahkólion.
+Although the Lord of Shadows became renowned during the Time of Chaos and the Time of Shadows in Ernt-nador, his history and existence, in truth, began many eras earlier in Anahkólion.
+To understand who he is, how the mighty Lord of Shadows commands creatures of darkness and other beasts that dwell in the depths of the worlds, or to grasp the reason behind his immense hatred for gods, wizards, and men, one must journey back through many eras to learn how, why, and under what circumstances he was conceived.
+His story ties into the existence and nature of his father, the origin and lineage of his mother, and her ultimate fate.
+All of this leads back to the Lord of Darkness and "The Origin of Evil."
+The current tale of the Lord of Shadows will be unveiled starting in BOOK II – THE SECRET OF THE THREE STARS, but most prominently in BOOK III – THE RETURN OF SHADOWS.
+However, his origins will already be presented in THE LORD OF DARKNESS – THE ORIGIN OF EVIL, coming later this year on The Wizards' War platform.
+Here, we will provide key passages that contribute to understanding the birth and rise of the Lord of Shadows.

 The Wizards' War